GeoVaz09/quote-site/README.md

 ## Use of AI and Testing

-This Readme file and the about in the live demo are made by Chat GPT.
+- This Readme file and the About in the live demo are made by Chat GPT.
-Some code is by old project of mine and resources found on internet.
+- Some code is by old project of mine and resources found on internet.
+- NO AI was used in the coding part.

-You can test it live <a href="https://geovaz09.pythonanywhere.com/quote-site">here</a>
+- You can test it live <a href="https://geovaz09.pythonanywhere.com/quote-site">here</a>